myJSheart/R-M-Website-Example/README.md

 This web site is a demo for interview examiners.

-It is a website of a information technologies tranning organization.
+It is a website of an information technologies tranning organization.
 Please note that this organization does not exists and this website is totally for interviewing.

 ## Packages